yoga retreats in the peloponnese

 Retreat Accommodations: Stone, Simplicity, and Character

-Peloponnese yoga retreats occupy a distinct niche in the Greek wellness landscape—neither as luxurious as Santorini and Mykonos, nor as rustic as the most basic Cretan farmhouses, but rather finding a middle path that emphasizes character, authenticity, and thoughtful simplicity.
+Peloponnese yoga retreats occupy a distinct niche in the Greek wellness landscape — neither as luxurious as Santorini and Mykonos, nor as rustic as the most basic Cretan farmhouses, but rather finding a middle path that emphasises character, authenticity, and thoughtful simplicity.

 Typical retreat spaces include renovated traditional stone houses in mountain villages, converted olive mills, small boutique hotels in coastal towns, and purpose-built eco-retreats designed to sit lightly on the land.
-What they share is attention to preserving authentic architectural elements—stone walls sometimes a meter thick, wooden beam ceilings, arched doorways, and details that reflect regional building traditions—while providing modern comfort levels.
+What they share is attention to preserving authentic architectural elements — stone walls sometimes a metre thick, wooden beam ceilings, arched doorways, and details that reflect regional building traditions — while providing modern comfort levels.

 views over a peninsula on the peloponnese